 I love writing.
 I’m an O’Reilly Author.
 I’ve also written for Ruby Source, CodeShip, Heroku, and of course this blog.

 A big part of my life is Open Source.
 I made a platform to get people started contributing to Open Source called CodeTriage.
 I’m in the top 50 contributors to Rails and I maintain 50+ open source libraries with 530 million + downloads.
 I won a community award for my involvement in open source back in 2016 called “Ruby Heroes”.
 Oh also, the Heroku buildpack is open source too.

-Recently I’ve gone back to school for a Masters degree in Computer Science.
+I’ve gone back to school for a Masters degree in Computer Science.
 As a result I’ve been broadening my languages horizons.
 Recently I’ve begun to write posts about other languages and more diverse technical concepts.
 I also write Rust now, which is fun.

 If you’re wondering about the “married to Ruby, literally” part on my sidebar - well my wife’s name is Ruby.
 I met her at a Rails meet-up when she was trying to build her first web app.
-We’ve got 1 kid and another on the way.
+We’ve got 2 kids.
 Sorry to say but my wife would not let me name my first kid “Sudo”.